barcesat/stxros/README.md

  - Execute in a new terminal window the command (make sure to be in 'stxros' directory):

         python src/stx_control/scripts/er9_gui_homing.py --mc_ip=132.68.161.26
-or for the non-gui version:
+ - or for the non-gui version:

         python src/stx_control/scripts/er9_cmd_homing.py --mc_ip=132.68.161.26

   When the controller appears you will need to move each joint to the 'Home' position and after press 'Set joint!.

- Once all the joints are set we can quit the homing controller and start planing.
+ Once all the joints are set we can quit the homing controller and start planning.

   #### _**Additional control tips:**_
 - _Speed and IP setup:_

-    Robot maximum movement speed and the MC-IP address are scalable and easy to change by editing the 'run_er9.launch' file.
+    The robot's actuators maximum movement speed and the MC-IP address are tunable and easy to change by editing the 'run_er9.launch' file.

      - To change robot maximum speed edit the 'value' which is followed by the 'ROBOT-SPEED' parameter. (default is 15)